‘Telepresence’ robots are making virtual school feel a little more like real school

 Pari is the only student using the Kubi in her class; the manufacturer says that’s ideal to avoid a battle for control of the device, but it says that with planning, the device can be shared among students and also works well when shared among cohorts attending class on different days.

-As strange as it sounds, parents say that, over time, they’ve discovered that the robots are also actually decreasing the feelings of isolation and remoteness their children feel.
+As strange as it sounds, parents say that, over time, they’ve discovered that the robots are also decreasing the feelings of isolation and remoteness their children feel.
 “It’s more immersive.
 He’s been raving about it.
 It makes him happy,” Engel says of her son Thomas.
 “The teacher sometimes lets him stay on during break time to talk with friends.
 It’s not the full experience of being there, but it’s definitely a lot better than a normal camera.”

 Kleine agrees.
 “There are new kids in the class, and if he wasn’t on the Swivl, Zach wouldn’t even know who they are.
 Now he can see everyone and all parts of the class and be a part of it.”

-Adds Rajiv Nanavaty, Pari’s father: “For parents like my wife and I who feel very strongly that virtual is the way to go, this is a great way to accommodate us and still keep students involved.
+Adds Rajiv Nanavaty, Pari’s father: “For parents like my wife and I, who feel very strongly that virtual is the way to go, this is a great way to accommodate us and still keep students involved.
 Anything that makes things easier for students is great.
 I think we are in this for the long haul, and the more we integrate technology and the sooner we do it, the more we are serving students and keeping the rest of the community safe.”

-Parents in the schools that are using the robots say they’re grateful for this new technology, and they believe the robots are also teaching students some valuable lessons about resilience.
+Parents in the schools that are using the robots say they’re grateful for this new technology, and they believe the robots are also teaching students valuable lessons about resilience.

 “There’s a larger lesson being taught here about adapting and pivoting and trying new things when the going gets tough,” Nanavaty says.